 Building Cultural Bridges Program

 Stretching over oceans and hemispheres, the Building Cultural Bridges (BCB) Program has already exposed hundreds of students in New York and Nevada to their counterparts in Namibia.
-Students of Grades 5-7 have been discovering the world beyond their communities in subjects of education, language, culture and more.
+Middle and High School students have been discovering the world beyond their communities in subjects of education, language, culture, and more.

-As the program has progressed, American and Namibian students are collaborating on projects focused on water security, agriculture and more.
+As the program has progressed, American and Namibian students are collaborating on projects focused on water security, agriculture, environmental conservation, and more.
 The linguistically and culturally responsive environments that the BCB Program has developed are encouraging students to learn more about Namibia and the African continent as well as sparking interest in international travel and programs.